ColexDev/Kos/README.md

     endwin();
 }
 ```
-In the above an example a file named "saved.txt" needs to contain the desired cells in the table, this is where the program will read and write from
+In the above an example a file named "cell.txt" needs to contain the desired cells in the table and "header.txt" needs to contain the desired headers, this is where the program will read and write from

 ---